lr1729/Slack2Discord/README.md

 # Slack2Discord

+# NOT MAINTAINED

+Archived in preference to https://github.com/Team4159/Slack-to-Discord-Bridge

 Copies Slack messages from Slack to Discord, support for images and files.
 Supports mutiple channels, and it will create a respective channel for each channel in Slack.
 This does not copy previous messages, and will only copy over new messages that are sent.

 ## How to run
 Git clone this repository, and run `npm install`.
 Create a Slack bot, and enable the events api.
 You will need to port forward port 3000 and set your hosting ip as the event api destination.
 Create a Discord bot, and add it to the server you wish to copy messages to.

-Either `export` the following enviornment variables in a linux system:
+Either `export` the following enviornment variables:

 ```
 DISCORD_TOKEN (token for your discord bot)